What Is a User Guide? Everything You Need to Know + Examples

 5. Choose or Create a Template

 Design the format and layout of your user guide.
-You can choose a pre-designed template that suits your needs or create a customized template from scratch that aligns with your brand identity.
+You can choose any of the pre-designed user guide templates that suit your needs or create a customized template from scratch that aligns with your brand identity.

 Ensure the template includes sections for headings, subheadings, and clear visual elements for easy navigation.